woongchanjeon/woongchanjeon.github.io/cv/README.md

-# Curriculum Vitae - Updated on November 1, 2022
+# Curriculum Vitae - Updated on January 4, 2024